Aqibansari/NeuralNetworkPractise/README.md

 # NeuralNetworkPractise

-Ill be practising on how to implement neural networks.
+Keras
+Image Recognition on a MNIST dataset using a convolutional neural network in Keras

+Tensorflow